Tilda Swinton

-Katherine Matilda Swinton (born 5 November 1960) is a British actress.
-She is known for playing eccentric and enigmatic characters, often working with auteurs.
-Her accolades include an Academy Award, two BAFTA Awards, and a Volpi Cup, in addition to nominations for five Screen Actors Guild Awards and four Golden Globe Awards.
+Katherine Matilda "Tilda" Swinton (born 5 November 1960) is a Scottish actress.
+Known for her performances on both stage and screen, she has received various accolades, including an Academy Award, two BAFTAs, and a Volpi Cup, in addition to nominations for five Actor Awards and four Golden Globe Awards.
 In 2020, The New York Times ranked her as one of the greatest actors of the 21st century.

-Swinton began her career by appearing in Derek Jarman's experimental films Caravaggio (1986), The Last of England (1988), War Requiem (1989), and The Garden (1990).
+Swinton began her career by appearing in Derek Jarman's experimental films Caravaggio (1986), The Last of England (1987), War Requiem (1989), and The Garden (1990).
 For her portrayal of Isabella of France in Edward II (1991), she won the Volpi Cup for Best Actress.
 She next starred in Orlando (1992), Female Perversions (1996), and The Beach (2000), and was nominated for the Golden Globe Award for Best Actress for her portrayal of a desperate mother in The Deep End (2001).

 Swinton received the Academy Award for Best Supporting Actress for playing a corporate attorney in Michael Clayton (2007).
 Other notable credits include Vanilla Sky (2001), Adaptation (2002), Young Adam (2003), Constantine, Broken Flowers (both 2005), Burn After Reading, The Curious Case of Benjamin Button (both 2008), I Am Love (2009), We Need to Talk About Kevin (2011), Only Lovers Left Alive (2013), Snowpiercer (2014), Trainwreck (2015), Suspiria (2018), Memoria (2021), The Eternal Daughter (2022), and The Room Next Door (2024).
 Swinton garnered mainstream recognition with her roles as the White Witch in the Chronicles of Narnia series (2005–2010) and the Ancient One in the Marvel Cinematic Universe franchise (2016–2019).
-She frequently collaborates with filmmaker Wes Anderson, appearing in Moonrise Kingdom (2012), The Grand Budapest Hotel (2014), and Asteroid City (2023).
+She frequently collaborates with filmmaker Wes Anderson, appearing in Moonrise Kingdom (2012), The Grand Budapest Hotel (2014), The French Dispatch (2021), and Asteroid City (2023).

 Swinton has received various honours throughout her career, including a special tribute by the Museum of Modern Art in 2013, the British Film Institute Fellowship and the Golden Lion for Lifetime Achievement in 2020, and the Honorary Golden Bear in 2025.

 Early life and education

-Katherine Matilda Swinton was born on 5 November 1960 in London, the daughter of Sir John Swinton (1925–2018) and Judith Balfour (née Killen; 1929–2012).
-She has three brothers.
+Katherine Matilda Swinton was born on 5 November 1960 in London, the daughter of Sir John Swinton of Kimmerghame (1925–2018) and Judith, Lady Swinton (née Balfour Killen; 1929–2012).
+She has three brothers and grew up at the family's estate, Kimmerghame House.
 Her father was a retired major-general in the British Army, and was Lord Lieutenant of Berwickshire from 1989 to 2000.
 Her father was Scottish and her mother was Australian.
 The Swintons are an ancient Scots family whose members can trace their lineage to the 9th century.
 Swinton considers herself "first and foremost" a Scot.